- Vision, Mission, Values and Focus Areas

 JCPS students honor board members during School Board Recognition Month.

-- Video: Oct.
-13 Board of Education recognitions
+- Video: Nov.
+10 Board of Education student and staff recognitions

 - Board member Duncan (center) honors Laukhuf Elementary, a National PTA School of Excellence.

 - Board Chairwoman Porter (second from left) honors Academy @ Shawnee students whose science experiment flew aboard the SpaceX-4 Dragon spacecraft.